+Figure 07

-he model predict prices higher than observed for low property values lower than observed for high property values.
-There are several outliers shown in this graph, and the graph includes all 96,772 observations.
+When considering observations with the high prediction error, the model predicted prices higher than observed for low property values, and lower than observed for high property values.
+There are several outliers shown in this graph, and the graph includes all observations (see Figure 07).